TransitionbyDesign/homemaker/content/articles/how-many-unused-garages-are-there-in-oxford.md

 apposition: situation
 latitude: 51.783805
 longitude: -1.26413
-title: How many unused garages are there in Oxford?
+title: Counting Oxford's unused garages
 summary: "People often point to a map of the city and ask 'just where would we build?
   The city is so small!
 The greenbelt is strangling us!'.
 This is part of the complexity of a housing market but that doesn't mean there aren't any sites.
 You just need